 - Preheat the oven to 400 degrees F. Line a sheet pan with parchment paper.

-- Slice off the ends of the squash then cut them in half horizontally to total six halves.
+- Slice off the ends of the yellow squash (or zucchini) then cut them in half horizontally to total six halves.
 On the rounded side of each half, slice off a bit so it is flat when placed on a surface.
 Line in a row the prepared squash with the inside facing up.
 Sprinkle with salt and let it set for 20 minutes.
 After 20 minutes, using a paper towel dab the tops of the squash to remove the extra water that has surfaced.
 Bake for 20 minutes.

 - While the squash is baking make the tuna salad.
 In a large bowl add the albacore tuna, Dijon mustard, mayonnaise, onion powder, paprika and cumin.
 Mix to combine.